Skip

 I made a short video about the PB/5 pedestrian crossing button and its design.

 Most of us press a beeping pedestrian crossing button and never think much of it.
-I decided to explore its design and history, and discovered it’s a deeply considered piece of accessibility engineering and design.
+I decided to explore its design and history, and discovered it’s a carefully crafted piece of accessibility engineering.

 The PB/5 pedestrian crossing button dates back to 1984 from Australia.
 It’s a design that has lasted 42 years, spans multiple countries, and is showing no signs of obsolescence.
 A design so good it needs no updates.